Skip to main content

 # deviceId: 0

-Note: A bpu_cores value of -1 indicates automatic core assignment by the scheduler.
+Note: bpu_cores returning -1 indicates automatic allocation by the scheduler.

 • run(input_tensor, **kwargs)